mff-uk/dataspecer/applications/conceptual-model-editor/docs/about-and-install.md

 -   Next.js 13 with [static HTML export enabled](https://nextjs.org/docs/advanced-features/static-html-export) and experimental app directory
 -   React.js 18
--   Tailwind.css
+-   Tailwind.css for styling
+-   ReactFlow for visualization
 -   JointJS

 # Build instructions

-1. Clone the repository
+1. Clone the whole dataspecer repository
 2. From the root of the mono repository install all packages

 ```